farshed/genius-lyrics-api/README.md

 ## Support

-If you found this package useful, hit the ⭐️ button.
+If you find this package useful, hit the ⭐️ button.
 Cheers!